simon-danielsson/brakoll/README.md

 (The name "Brakoll" is derived from the swedish word "koll", which is the act of surveying or scanning something.)

+The idea for this project was inspired directly by [this video](https://www.youtube.com/watch?v=8NdRGmp70Go).

 ---
 <div id="install"></div>